How Long Does It Take To Get Pregnant?

 - Cancer treatments can affect the ability of the testes to produce healthy sperm.

-- Improper functioning of the hypothalamus or the pituitary gland which are responsible for producing hormones that ensure that the sperm produces ins healthy and viable.
+- Improper functioning of the hypothalamus or the pituitary gland which are responsible for producing hormones that ensure that the sperm produces is healthy and viable.

 - Benign or malignant tumours in the male reproductive system.

-- Pre-existing genetic conditions may also be a cause for male infertility.
+- Pre-existing genetic conditions may also be a cause of male infertility.